For Windows instances

 A Gurobi license depends on the primary volume.
 So, for Windows, use an Elastic Block Store (EBS) volume for your primary volume (C:), and the license should remain valid.

 For Linux instances

-A Gurobi license depends on the primary network interface, which may change in a default configuration.
-To prevent this, assign an Elastic Network Interface (ENI) as the primary network adapter for the EC2 instance.
+On Linux, by default, a Gurobi license depends on the primary network interface, which may change when starting a new EC2 instance.
+To prevent this, assign an Elastic Network Interface (ENI) to the EC2 instance and bind the license to this new network adapter.
 With an ENI, the Gurobi license will continue to work, since the network interface persists for the machine running Gurobi.
-Here are the steps to do this:

 - Create a new ENI

 - Attach the ENI to your AWS EC2 instance

 - Determine the hostname and host ID of the ENI

 hostnamewhen logged in to the machine or assign a custom hostname